 Parameter Description SoftwareVersion Version of BasecallLite.
 Ensure that the BasecallLite is in the official release version.
 TemplateVersion Version of summary report template Reference The species category of the sample.
 When the species category is unknown or when the category is not Ecoli, the reference will be indicated as NULL.
 CycleNumber The total cycle of the sequencing run (not including the extra cycles, but including barcode regardless of whether the barcode is split or not) ChipProductivity(%) Flow cell productivity.
 The yield of the flow cell is estimated by the following formula: $\text{ChipProductivity} = \frac{\text{ValidFovNumber} \times \text{ESR}}{\text{ImageArea}} \times 100\%$ ImageArea The total number of FOVs in a lane.
 The system reads the total number of FOVs from the QC.csv file under the metrics directory generated by the Basecall software.
-TotalReads(M) Reads included in the FASTQ file (Reads after filtering) Q30(%) The percentage of bases with a quality score $\geq 30$ .
+TotalReads(M) Reads included in the FASTQ file (Reads after filtering) Q30(%) The percentage of bases with a quality score ≥ 30 .
 A base with a quality score of 30 implies that the chances that this base called incorrectly are 1 in 1000.
+Q40(%) The percentage of bases with a quality score ≥ 40 .
+A base with a quality score of 40 implies that the chances that this base called incorrectly are 1 in 1000.
 SplitRate(%) The proportion of FASTQ data that can be split according to barcode sequences.
 This indicator is obtained from the BarcodeStat.txt file, and the split results are included in Sequencestat.txt .
 The split rate is counted from the filtered reads only.
-Lag/Runon Lag1 (%) is the slope of the Lag curve for the first-strand sequencing.
-Lag2 (%) is the slope of the Lag curve for the second-strand sequencing.
-Runon1 (%) is the slope of the runon curve for the first-strand sequencing.
-Runon2 (%) is the slope of the runon curve for the second-strand sequencing.

-Parameter Description ESR(%) Effective spot rate.
+Parameter Description Lag/Runon • Lag1 (%) is the slope of the Lag curve for the first-strand sequencing.• Lag2 (%) is the slope of the Lag curve for the second-strand sequencing.• Runon1 (%) is the slope of the runon curve for the first-strand sequencing.• Runon2 (%) is the slope of the runon curve for the second-strand sequencing.
+ESR(%) Effective spot rate.
 Percentage of effective spots after filtering in the flow cell.
 RecoverValue(AVG) The ratio of second-strand signal to first-strand signal.
 This indicator is only for PE sequencing.